PHPCompatibility/PHPCompatibility/README.md

 * Install [PHP_CodeSniffer](http://pear.php.net/PHP_CodeSniffer) with `pear install PHP_CodeSniffer` (PHP_CodeSniffer 1.5.1 or later is required for full support, notices may be thrown on older versions).
 * Checkout this repository as `PHPCompatibility` into the `PHP/CodeSniffer/Standards` directory.
-* Use the coding standard with `phpcs --standard=PHPCompatibility`
-* You can specify which PHP version you want to test against by specifying `--runtime-set testVersion 5.5`.
-* You can also specify a range of PHP versions that your code needs to support.
-In this situation, compatibility issues that affect any of the PHP versions in that range will be reported:
-`--runtime-set testVersion 5.3-5.5`

 Installation in Composer project (method 2)
 -------------------------------------------